-What time should I make lunch/dinner reservations?
+What time should lunch/dinner reservations be made for?

 Campus dining facilities will be open during Commencement for both sit-down meals and quick snacks if you would like to eat on campus throughout the day.
 Since satellite ceremonies for each school vary, we cannot advise an exact time appropriate for lunch or dinner reservations.
 We suggest you to check your students’ school ceremony time to plan your day accordingly.
 Some graduates will not have time in between the main ceremony and satellite ceremony to have lunch, while others will have a large break until evening ceremonies.
 We recommend you consider increased travel times due to heavy traffic as well as additional time needed to find parking and seating throughout the entire commencement day when making your plans.

-How do I get honor cords?
+How do students get honor cords?